• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Natural Bacteria

 The trick with an aquarium is to create as much surface area as possible.
 The more surface area, the more bacteria.
 The simplest way to do this is to use bio media or a bio grid.
 This media often comes with canister filters and power filters, and can usually be added to a canister filter or sump.
-This media is called bio balls, bio media, bio rings or ceramic rings.
-For even more surface area you could use an advanced biomedia such as Brightwell Aquatics Xport Bio Bricks.
+This media is called bio balls, bio media, bio rings, or ceramic rings.
+For even more surface area, you could use an advanced biomedia such as Brightwell Aquatics Xport Bio Bricks.

 Jump Starting Bacteria